 Step 1: Download and install FonePaw Data Recovery to the drive with less or zero lost files in your PC by the below button.

 Step 2: After opening the program, you can tick off the type of files you want to recover.
-If Windows 10 update deletes your photos, tick Photos; if text files are missing after Windows update, tick Documents.
+If Windows 10 update deletes your photos, tick Photos; if text files are missing after Windows update, tick Documents; if it deleted everything, choose all types.
 Then select C drive or other drives that have the lost files.
 As the program can only recover missing files from one drive at a time, if you have multiple drives, you'll need to repeat these steps to restore all your files from each drive.

 Step 3: Click "Scan" button.
 The program will begin to scan out the files deleted in Windows 10 update.